 You can use any latex paint base coat color, but a semi-gloss or satin is ideal so that the color shimmers in the light.

 For the crackle medium, you have two choices: conventional prepackaged medium or white school glue.
 Both types of mediums will result in a crackle finish.
 However, white school glue is more cost-effective.

 Use a paintbrush to apply the medium onto the furniture piece.
 For finer hairline cracks, brush on a thin layer of medium.
 For larger cracks, apply a thicker layer of medium.

 If using a commercial crackle medium, it needs to dry for one to four hours before applying the topcoat.
 However, refer to the directions on the bottle for suggested drying time.
 School glue doesn’t need to be completely dry for the effect to work, but it needs to be tacky to the touch.

 Apply Top Coat

 Use a clean paintbrush or paint roller to apply the topcoat on top of the crackle medium layer.
+(Matte or flat latex paint will provide the best distressed look.)
 You should see the crackle effect instantly.
 Any area with the crackle medium will cause the topcoat to shrink or crack to reveal the base coat underneath.
 Next, allow the piece to dry.
 This step may take several hours, but it’s best to allow it to dry overnight.

 Once the furniture piece is dry, determine If you want the furniture piece to have a more distressed look.
 Think about what parts of the furniture sees typically wear and tear, such as corners and edges.
 These are great places to add some distressed details.
 Use the 150-grit sandpaper to remove some of the paint in these areas, but don’t go overboard.